 - Add the icing sugar and a pinch of salt, and continue whipping until smooth and creamy.

-- Add the eggs one at a time, followed by the yolk, mixing well after each addition.
+- Add the eggs, preferably at room temperature, one at a time, followed by the yolk, mixing well after each addition.

-- Gently mix in the flour until a soft dough forms—be careful not to overmix.
+- Mix in the flour until a soft dough forms, be careful not to overmix.

 - Transfer the dough to a piping bag fitted with a large star tip.